Planning on going to law school in the United States? Read on and learn everything you need to know about how to start the application process.

 How Many Times Can You Take the LSAT?

-The LSAT may be taken up to five times in a single LSAC year, which goes from August to June, up to five times over five years, or up to seven times in a lifetime.
+You can take the exam up to five times in a single LSAC year, which goes from August to June, up to five times over five years, or up to seven times in a lifetime.
 Tests taken before September 2019 do not count toward these totals.
-Additionally, LSAT tests from May to August 2020 do not count under these limitations.
+Additionally, tests from May to August 2020 do not count under these limitations.
 Keep in mind that canceled scores will count towards the limit, whereas absences and withdrawals will not.
 All scores from the past five years are reported, and either your highest score or an average of your scores will be used, depending upon your potential law school’s policy.

 How to Study for the LSAT

-PrepTests are LSAT’s official practice tests; these are a valuable resource on the types of questions that can appear on the test.
-Other reputable LSAT study guide test prep materials are available from Kaplan and The Princeton Review.
+PrepTests are the Law School Admission Test’s official practice tests; these are a valuable resource on the types of questions that can appear on the test.
+Other reputable study guide test prep materials are available from Kaplan and The Princeton Review.

 Remember that test scores are only one part of the admissions process, so do your best and good luck!